 Though most seniors are in good mental health, many older adults are at risk of developing neurological and mental health disorders, including depression.
 While it’s normal to feel down from time to time, depression is much more than feeling sad or blue; it’s a medical condition that can have serious physical effects on your overall health.
 Experts agree, that staying physically healthy, socially active, and mentally engaged as you age are keys to boosting senior psychological health.
 Here are ten ways to keep up mental health in seniors:

 10 Ways to Boost Psychological Health for Seniors

 - Be physically active each day.

 Exercise is essential for both the body and mind.
 Go for a daily walk around the courtyards or exercise in the recently renovated rehabilitation or therapy room.

 - Maintain a healthy diet.

-Eating a balanced healthy diet is a key to maximize brain function and improve overall health.
-Enjoy a delicious meal prepared by a culinary chef in one of the eight country kitchens.
+Eating a balanced healthy diet is key to maximizing brain function and improving overall health.
+Enjoy a delicious meal prepared by a culinary chef in one of the eight-country kitchens.

 - Practice using your memory.

 Regularly engaging in memory exercises can help improve both short and long-term recall.
 Some fun ideas for practicing memory skills are doing math in your head, drawing a map of somewhere you have been recently, or memorizing the lyrics to a popular song.